TalaoDAO/sandbox-doc/docs/source/introduction.rst

 A universal wallet can buy, transfer and receive cryptos and NFTs and also receive and present verifiable credentials and verifiable presentations to the W3C standard.

-In the following picture you can see the 3 most important screens of Altme Wallet with NFTs, Cryptos and Cards (verifiable credentials) carry by one user.

 |

 .. image:: universal_wallet.png
       :width: 1000
       :align: center

+.. centered:: The 3 most important screens of Altme Wallet with NFTs, Cryptos and Cards (verifiable credentials) carry by one user.

 |